tillitis/tillitis-key1/hw/application_fpga/core/fw_ram/README.md

 configured by the bitstream.
 The contents is not cleared by a system reset.

-If the fw_app_mode input is set, no memory accesses are allowed.
-Any reads when the fw_app_mode is set will retun an all zero word.
+If the system_mode input is set, i.e. in firmware mode, no memory accesses are allowed.
+Any reads when the system_mode is set will return an all zero word.